xtuml/mc/doc/notes/8935_formalize_int.md

      self.Attribute_dispose( o_attr:other_attr );
    end if;
 ```
-I do not think we will ever migrate a referential to a base attribute.
-Can anyone think of a scenario?
+We will never migrate a referential to a base attribute.
+The dispose

-It occurs to me that we may be combining referentials into the wrong one.
+is now done unconditionally.

-Aid and Aid; one of them is an identifier, and the other is not.
+6.7 Question
 What is this?  (ooapopulate.processingIdentifier)
 ```
   if ( 0 == o_id.Oid_ID )